majso/persona/README.md

 persona RSS reader

-This is a draft project as a test of fresh framework and deno
+This is a playground project as a test of fresh framework and deno

 ### Usage